Alia5/FanControllerV2/Win32/Release/readme.txt

 This FanController project  was created by my desire to to have a custom FanController-Hardware, which has 6 channels, is usb-controlled, and gets its temperatues from the hardware-sensors instead of some crappy temperature fingers you attach to a heatsink this is the controll application for my usb fan controller.
-You can find the hardware-part here: https://github.com/Alia5/atmega328p_6_channel_usb_fancontroller
+You can find the hardware-part (incl. schematics and part-list) here: https://github.com/Alia5/atmega328p_6_channel_usb_fancontroller

 if you got this application including prebuilt hardware from the original author, you most likeley know everything about this there is to know